PTUA logo

 200511.7

-The same ABS data tells us that cars purchased since 2000 have an average fuel efficiency of 12.1 litres per 100km, one litre higher than the average efficiency of cars purchased between 1990 and 1999, of 11.1 litres per 100km.
-So despite what John Brumby might say, it is clear that newer doesn't mean more economical.
+The same ABS data tells us that in 2006 (for example), those driving cars purchased since 2000 got an average fuel efficiency of 12.1 litres per 100km, one litre higher than the average efficiency of cars purchased between 1990 and 1999, of 11.1 litres per 100km.

-It is likely, as transport researcher Patrick Moriarty argues, that improvements in engine efficiency over the decades have been offset by other factors: the trend toward larger vehicles such as four-wheel-drives, increased use of air conditioning, electronic control components demanding greater power input, ageing of the car fleet, and compromises required to reduce air pollution.
+It is likely, as transport researcher Patrick Moriarty argues, that improvements in engine efficiency over the decades have been offset by other factors: the trend toward larger vehicles such as four-wheel-drives, increased use of air conditioning, electronic control components demanding greater weight and power input, ageing of the car fleet, and compromises required to reduce air pollution.

 Mark Buford is happy with the Honda Accord hybrid that he bought six months ago, and he has already driven it 13,000 miles.
 He was determined to buy a hybrid electric car, he said, and this one is clean, 'green' and accelerates faster than the nonhybrid version.
 He just cannot count on it to save much gasoline.